The Double Bed for “The New Family”

 Soldier: Raúl Adalid.

-Young man: Diego Alejandro Morales Cabrera.
+Young Person: Diego Alejandro Morales Cabrera.

 Abril: Marcela Burgos.